-Finland is a Scandinavian country that is relatively expensive when compared to the rest of Europe.
+Finland is a northern European country that is relatively expensive when compared to the rest of Europe.
 Helsinki is the capital city, and it is a fun place to spend some time.
 In general, Finland is relatively flat with many beautiful lakes that provide excellent fishing and outdoor opportunities.
 Finland is also known for its outdoor sports year around.
 Skiing, snowmobiling, and ice diving are all popular activities.

 Estonia is in the Baltics, which is a fascinating and affordable part of Europe to visit.
 Estonia's top tourist destination is Tallinn, which is a beautiful place to visit.
 It's a charming city with a unique history and an impressive and well-preserved old town.
 The area around the hill of Toompea is covered with cobblestone streets and charming medieval houses.
 The lower town spreads out from the foot of the hill and this area is surrounded by a city wall.
 There are several nice parks outside the wall.
 Tallinn has many churches and historical sights that you can visit, as well as budget restaurants and a relatively vibrant nightlife scene.

 Saaremaa is another popular destination in Estonia.
 It's the largest Estonian island and it has a rural and "frozen in time" kind of feel.
 The capital of the island is Kuressaare and there are several charming villages spread throughout.
 The villages are known for their stone fences, houses with thatched roofs, and windmills.